-This dovetails into the second question around outlook and another KPI — marketing sourced open pipeline.
+This dovetails into the second question around outlook and another KPI — marketing sourced new business open pipeline.
 Specifically, is the pipeline value growing?
-Ideally, we’d like to also compare this value to marketing sourced booking targets for the next quarter.
+Ideally, we’d like to also compare this value to marketing sourced new business bookings targets for the next quarter.

 3) How efficiently is growth being driven?

 Lastly, there’s efficiency.
 How efficiently is marketing driving growth and how is that trending?
-Here we focus on cost per opportunity dollar (i.e., marketing program spend / marketing sourced opportunity dollars) and, to a lesser extent, cost per booking dollar (i.e., total marketing spend / total booking dollars with an appropriate time lag on the bookings).
+Here we focus on cost per new business opportunity dollar (i.e., marketing program spend / marketing sourced new business opportunity dollars) and, to a lesser extent, cost per booking dollar (i.e., total marketing spend / total booking dollars with an appropriate time lag on the bookings).

 …And Four Early Warning Signs.
 Wait, Isn’t This Post Done?